Timurid Empire: Military

 In the Chagatay translation of Ali Yazdi's Zafarnama, Timur's army is called a "Chagatay army" (Čaġatāy čerigi).
 Potentially a reference to the Chagatai Khanate.

+Timur’s army consisted almost entirely of cavalry, and its main military force was the Chagatai people.
+The Chagatais were descendants of Turkicized Mongol tribes that had belonged to the Chagatai ulus of the Mongol Empire and originated from the troops assigned to Chagatai by his father Genghis Khan.
+By the mid-14th century, this ulus included tribes of Mongol and Mongolic origin such as the Barlas, Arlat, Suldus, Jalayir, and Dughlat, as well as later formations such as the Qara'unas.
+Over time, the ulus split into eastern and western parts.
+The latter, located in Transoxiana, became the primary environment for the formation of Timur’s military and political support.
+Timur was able to reconcile the Chagatai tribes and transform them into a highly disciplined military force, devoted to their charismatic leader.

 The Timurids relied on the conscription of troops from settled populations.
 They were unable to fully subjugate many other nomadic tribes.
 This was not because of lack of military power as Timur succeeded in defeating them, but rather because he was unwilling to integrate autonomous tribes into his power structure due to his centralised governance.
 The tribes were too mobile to effectively suppress and the loss of their autonomy was unattractive to them.
 Hence, Timur was unable to win the loyalty of the tribes, and his hold over them did not survive his death.

 The role of slave soldiers such as the ghilman and mamluks was considerably smaller in Mongol-based armies like the Timurids, as compared to other Islamic societies.

 The Timurids had a contingent called the nambardar levy, which mostly consisted of native Iranians, and occasionally scholars and fiscal administrators.
 The nambardar were used to bolster the size of the army for large expeditions.